vaminic/tic-tac-toe/README.md

 ### Index File
-The default pageis is named *index.php*.
+The default page is named *index.php*.
 This is the main page of this project.<br>
 This is viewable when served by a web server that supports PHP.<br>
 All CSS used is in *styles.css*.
 This also contains font information and animations.<br>
 All JavaScript used is in *tic-tac-toe-script.js* and requires jQuery.
 This handles mouse events and calls AI with AJAX.<br>